gitter-badger/distill/README.md

 * You'll like the blissfully short implementations
 * You won't miss the endless and deep abstractions

-That said P promotes an application architecture with just a handful of concepts and features:
+That said Distill promotes an application architecture with just a handful of concepts and features:

 * Fast name based service/dependency injection